-Most Popular Surety Bonds in North Carolina
+Most Popular Surety Bonds in Charlotte

 The state of North Carolina requires that landscape contractors post a surety bond in the amount of $10,000.
 Electrical contractors, on the other hand, need to obtain what is known as a Statement of Bonding Ability.